 Participant Support Costs as defined by 2 CFR 200.7571 and 200.456 are direct costs for items such as stipends or subsistence allowances, travel allowances and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conferences, or training projects (NOTE: participants support costs do not apply to NIH training grants).
-Participant Support Costs:
+Sponsor approval must be obtained before incurring participant support costs on sponsored awards.

 - Should follow F&A rate per sponsor award (usually unallowable or capped amount)